Green Front

-The Green Front (Fronte Verde, FV), whose complete name is Green Front – Independent Ecologists (Fronte Verde – Ecologisti Indipendenti, FVEI), is a green political party in Italy, led by Vincenzo Galizia, a former leader of the "National Youth" (the youth wing of the far-right Tricolour Flame party).
+The Green Front (Fronte Verde, FV), whose complete name is Green Front – Independent Ecologists (Fronte Verde – Ecologisti Indipendenti, FVEI), is a green political party in Italy led by Vincenzo Galizia, a former leader of the National Youth (the youth wing of the far-right Tricolour Flame party).
+The name of the party's newspaper (RobinHoodPost) refers to the legendary heroic outlaw Robin Hood.
 The symbol of the party is a stylized archer similar to Robin Hood.
-The name of the Movement's newspaper (RobinHoodPost), too, refers to the legendary heroic outlaw.

-The Green Front does not declare itself to be of right-wing nor left-wing: it declares to be inspired "by a spiritual conception of life".
-The party is in favor of direct democracy, anti-nuclear, anti-capitalist, anti-globalization and the self-determination of the peoples.

-The party is "twinned" with the Ecology at the Centre in France.
+The Green Front does not declare itself to be of right-wing nor left-wing, and declares to be inspired "by a spiritual conception of life".
+The party is in favor of direct democracy, anti-nuclear, anti-capitalist, anti-globalization, and the self-determination of the peoples.
+The party is twinned with the Ecology at the Centre (ÉAC) in France.

+History

-At the 2008 general election, the party presented its symbol, declaring to run without allying with other parties.
-However, the party's president invited his electors to vote the For the Common Good electoral list, led by Stefano Montanari and former senator Fernando Rossi.
+At the 2008 Italian general election, the Green Front presented its symbol, declaring to run without allying with other parties.
+The party's president invited his electors to vote the For the Common Good electoral list, led by Stefano Montanari and former senator Fernando Rossi.
 The list got 0.33% of the vote.

-At the 2009 European election, the party stipulated an agreement with the Liberal Democrats of Daniela Melchiorre, but the list obtained a mere 0.23% of the vote.

-In March 2009, the National Assembly held in Rome changed the party's name into "Green Front – Independent Ecologists" and re-elected unanimously Vincenzo Galizia as National President.
+At the 2009 European Parliament election in Italy, the party stipulated an agreement with the Liberal Democrats of Daniela Melchiorre; the list obtained 0.23% of the votes.
+In March 2009, the National Assembly held in Rome changed the party's name into Green Front – Independent Ecologists and re-elected unanimously Galizia as national president.

-In the 2013 Lazio regional election, the Green Front supported Storace's candidacy for the presidency of the region.
-The party got 0.07% of the votes, present only in the Frosinone constituency where it took 0.76% while Storace was defeated by the centre-left candidate Zingaretti.

-At the 2014 European election, the Green Front supported the candidates of the Northern League.
+In the 2013 Lazio regional election, the Green Front supported the centre-right coalition candidate Francesco Storace.
+The party got 0.07% of the votes, present only in the Frosinone constituency where it took 0.76% while Storace was defeated by the centre-left coalition candidate Zingaretti.
+At the 2014 European Parliament election in Italy, the Green Front supported the candidates of the Northern League (LN).

-In the 2019 European election, the Green Front supported two candidates of the leftist Green Europe list (Giuliana Farinaro and Elvira Maria Vernengo).
-After the newspaper Il Foglio reported that Green Europe was supported by a party led by a former far-right politician, Giuseppe Civati suspended his election campaign.

-In the 2020 Marche regional elections, the Green Front entered the civic list Movimento per le Marche, supporting the centre-right coalition presidential candidate Francesco Acquaroli.
-Acquaroli won the elections, but the list Movimento per le Marche obtained only the 0.9% of the votes.

-In the 2024 European election, the Green Front was part of the Freedom coalition.
-The list obtained a mere 1.22%, without electing any deputies.
+In the 2019 European election, the Green Front supported two candidates of the leftist Green Europe (EV) electoral list (Giuliana Farinaro and Elvira Maria Vernengo).
+After the newspaper Il Foglio reported that EV was supported by a party led by a former far-right politician, Giuseppe Civati suspended his election campaign.
+In the 2020 Marche regional election, the Green Front entered the civic list Movimento per le Marche, supporting the centre-right coalition presidential candidate Francesco Acquaroli, who won the election; the list connected to the Green Front did not elect any regional councillors as it obtained 0.9% of the votes.
+In the 2024 European Parliament election in Italy, the Green Front was part of the Freedom coalition.
+The list did not elect any candidates as it obtained 1.22% of the votes.